Danger in the Lumo-Bay

 Behind the glass-paned door, Jacques and Keller found a dark, cramped room — the only source of light was a half-burned out ceiling lamp, and there was barely space for the two wooden desks, not to mention the chairs.
 All four walls were covered in bookshelves crammed full of dusty leather-bound tomes.

-Doctor Keller helped the Maltese into a simple wooden chair in front of the desk that had her name on it and began examining the wound on his ear.
+Dr. Keller helped the Maltese into a simple wooden chair in front of the desk that had her name on it and began examining the wound on his ear.
 Captain Jacques went to one of the bookshelves and pulled out a red-and-gold bound tome.

 “I’ve done nothing wrong!” the Maltese barked.
-He pushed Doctor Keller’s paws away from his injured ear and spoke to her instead of the captain: “You must be a hell of a pair of investigators if you can make a living by insulting your potential customers.”
+He pushed Dr. Keller’s paws away from his injured ear and spoke to her instead of the captain: “You must be a hell of a pair of investigators if you can make a living by insulting your potential customers.”

 Captain Jacques replaced the red-and-gold bound book on the shelf and pulled out one with a navy blue binding.
 He smiled at what he saw inside it.